Confused about your exam or college applications?

 Get Access to Latest Updates

-Planning to take up a Journalism course after class 12?
-If you have made up your mind to get into either electronic media or print media, a journalism course is what you need.
-Media has been an integral part of India be it through newspapers or through television.
-There are many Journalism Courses After class 12th which one can take up to build a career in the field news agencies/ advertising/ anchoring media etc.
+List of Journalism Courses after 12th: Planning to take up a Journalism course after class 12?
+If you have made up your mind to get into either electronic media or print media after receiving your CBSE 12th Result or ISC Class 12th Results, a journalism course is what you need.
+Media has been an integral part of India be it through newspapers or television.
+There are many Journalism Courses After class 12th that aspirants can pursue to build a career in the field of news, advertising, anchoring, print media, etc.

 About Journalism Courses

 There are many courses in the field of Journalism that you can take up after class 12th.
-Before picking any Journalism course, you must find out about the credits and the curriculum that is followed and future prospects of the same.
+Before picking any Journalism course, you must find out about the credits and the curriculum that is followed, and the prospects of the same.

 You must pick the journalism courses depending on your interests and future goal.
-For example, if you look forward to working in a newspaper company, then you must take courses like BJMC, B.A. with Journalism, etc.
+For example, if you look forward to working in a newspaper company, then you must take courses like Bachelor of Journalism and Mass Communication (BJMC), B.A. in Journalism, etc.

-However, if you are planning to foray into electronic media (TV Shows, News Channels, etc.) then you can opt for courses like B.A. with Mass Media, B.A. in scriptwriting, Bachelor in Media Science, etc after class 12th.
+However, if you are planning to foray into electronic media (TV Shows, News Channels, etc.) then you can opt for courses like B.A. in Mass Media, B.A. in Scriptwriting, Bachelor in Media Science, etc. after class 12th.

 Type of Journalism Courses